archon-laboratories/obriareus/README.md

 Inputting Data
 --------------

-To input a dataset to the program, create a file named `datasetXXX.dat` where `XXX` can be anything.
+To input a dataset to the program, create a file in a `datasets` folder your working directory.
+There are some shortcuts for the syntax of entering data, so the following two sample datasets input the same data:
-Place this file in the `datasets` folder, one level under Multi-Armed Bandit.
-The following two datasets input the same information.

 ```
 # Distributions to Run
-Gaussian
-Poisson
+com.samvbeckmann.obriareus.distributions.Gaussian
+com.samvbeckmann.obriareus.distributions.Poisson

 # Budgets to Run
 50